gnss-ro/aws-opendata/tutorials/Readme.md

 be executed prior to calling *distribution_solartime_figure* in order to compose the mission color table.
 The plots are all encapsulated postscript.

+Because of the size of the database, it is best to execute the function *occultation_count_by_mission* using the python executable *count_occultations* in parallel, parceling out by year ranges on the order of a decade.
+To create the matplotlib stack plot, then use the python executable *plot_count_occultations*.

 In order to run the code, be sure the configuration in the header is set to the correct values of "aws_profile", "aws_region", and "dynamodb_table".